-- a) Permission is hereby granted for 95 residential units, comprising 52 houses, 35 apartments, and 8 duplexes. - b) Permission for same shall be implemented in accordance with the site layout plan (and other plans and particulars) submitted to the planning authority as further information on the 3rd day of February 2023 (inclusive of Option 1 on Dwg No.1902PLA156 for southern elevations of House No.s 1-11 on Road 1.5). - c) Except as follows: - Apartment No.s 4-03 and 4-04 shall be omitted from the ground floor level of Apartment Block 4 and the released floor area repurposed for use as a childcare facility. - ii.
-Prior to the commencement of development, plans and particulars of the childcare facility (including number of children catered for, staff numbers, set down area, car and cycle parking spaces, outdoor area, hours of operation, signage, external finishes) shall be submitted to and agreed in writing with the planning authority.
-In default of agreement the matter(s) in dispute shall be referred to An Bord Pleanála for determination. - d) Auburn House, stable buildings and courtyard shall be jointly occupied as a single residential unit.
+- a) Permission is hereby granted for 91 residential units, comprising 44 houses, 34 apartments, and 13 duplexes. - b) Permission for same shall be implemented in accordance with the site layout plan (and other plans and particulars) submitted to the planning authority as further information on the 3rd day of February 2023, except as required by Condition 2(c) below. - c) Site layout plan, floor plans and elevations of Apartment Block 3 shall be submitted for the written agreement of the planning

+- authority indicating the reinstatement of Apartment 3-03, the omission of the childcare facility and outdoor space, and car parking spaces for use with the childcare facility reallocated as visitor car parking spaces unless otherwise agreed in writing with the planning authority. - d) Auburn House, stable buildings and courtyard shall be jointly occupied as a single residential unit.
 The house, stable buildings and courtyard shall not be used, sold, let, or otherwise transferred or conveyed, save as part of the overall residential unit.
 The curtilage of the overall residential unit, including private amenity space, shall not be subdivided.